 The team decided that the patient was not detainable under the Act and arranged for input from the Crisis team.
 Tragically, shortly after the assessment, the patient jumped from a railway bridge and died.

-As a psychiatrist, Dr G had been involved in a number of inquests previously.
-She was used to seeking advice from Medical Protection regarding her statement but was aware that it is generally best to remain under the Trust’s umbrella of support and representation at the inquest.
-However, on this occasion, she was alarmed to be informed that the Trust would not be able to assist her, as Section 12 work was considered as separate to her contract with the Trust.
+As a psychiatrist, Dr Brushford had been involved in a number of inquests previously and was used to seeking advice from Medical Protection regarding statements.
+He was, aware that it was generally best to remain under the Trust’s umbrella of support and representation at the inquest, but on this occasion, he was alarmed to be informed that the Trust would not be assisting him, as Section 12 work was considered as separate to his contract with the Trust.

-How Medical Protection assisted
+How Medical Protection helped

-A case file was opened and Dr G’s statement was reviewed.
-Her Medicolegal Consultant (MLC) liaised with the coroner’s office and determined that Dr G was being called as an ‘Interested Person’ (IP) and as such was entitled to legal representation.
-The MLC also asked about any concerns raised regarding Dr G’s care and was provided with a copy of a letter from the family which asked a number of questions.
+A case file was opened and Dr Brushford’s statement was reviewed.
+His team at Medical Protection liaised with the coroner’s office and determined that he was being called as an ‘Interested Person’ (IP) and as such was entitled to legal representation.
+The medicolegal consultant (MLC) representing Dr Brushford asked about any concerns raised regarding his care and was provided with a copy of a letter from the family that asked a number of questions.

-The Medical Protection solicitor attended the inquest with Dr G. Unfortunately, Dr G was criticised by the coroner (along with the other healthcare professionals involved in the assessment) and was subsequently advised to self-refer to the GMC in accordance with paragraph 75a of Good Medical Practice.
+The solicitor from Medical Protection attended the inquest with Dr Brushford to support him throughout.
+Unfortunately, Dr Brushford was criticised by the coroner (along with the other healthcare professionals involved in the assessment) and was subsequently advised to self-refer to the General Medical Council (GMC) in accordance with paragraph 75a of Good Medical Practice.

-NHS Consultants, while generally represented by a Trust’s legal team at an inquest, are still able to receive advice from Medical Protection in relation to their statement for the coroner, or on giving evidence.
+NHS consultants like Dr Brushford, while generally represented by a Trust’s legal team at an inquest, are still able to receive advice from Medical Protection when it comes to providing a statement for the coroner or on giving evidence.

 Not a member already?
 Click here to join.